DanDiplo/Umbraco.GodMode/README.md

 If you have any issues with this then try restarting your site and bumping the `ClientDependency.config` version in the `/config/` folder of your Umbraco installation.
 Clearing your browser cache can also help with cached script files.
 Check your browser developer console for issues.

 Further information can be found in [this blog post](https://www.diplo.co.uk/blog/web-development/god-mode-umbraco-8-package/).

+### Building

+See the `Build.txt` document for information on building.
+It uses some community MS Build packages to help make both the Umbraco package and NuGet package.
+Because some of these are rather old now it requires you have .NET Framework 3.5 installed (if you know how to fix this, let me know!).